 He is a member of W.P.S. – World Poets Society and APE – The Portuguese Association of Writers, represent Portugal in UniVerse – UnitedNations of Poetry and integrate the Movement Poets of the World.
 Since 2009 he has been working in several cultural projects at Caminho Sentido Associação Cultural like, for instance, the Poetry and Coffee Show.
 He is publishing since 2011 the heading “Das Origens Catacósmicas” for e-magazine SeleneCulturas de Sintra.

 In partnership with the Atelier Criart, he organized and presented in 2012 a serie of poetic meetings with local poets called Poetas Aqui Connosco.

-Until today he has published fifteen books: eleven with poetry, two with aphorisms and two poetic essays, one of these together with Paulo Brito e Abreu.
+Until today he has published fifteen books: twelve with poetry, two with aphorisms and two poetic essays, one of these together with Paulo Brito e Abreu.
 His books were publicly presented at Lisbon Book Fair, Sintra Television and many other public places, such munipal libraries and cultural fairs

 In the near future, Filipe de Fiúza is expecting to publish several more poetry books.
 Essays and translations are also on his literary plans.

 Now he is working on national and european projects of promotion and dissemination of poet’s life and works.